slackapi/node-slack-sdk/docs/_packages/oauth.md

 });
 ```

-Please note that while setting `stateValidation` false will allow installation to proceed when the `state` query parameter isn't provided, any metadata you provide via installation URL options will not be available.
+Please note that while setting `stateVerification` false will allow installation to proceed when the `state` query parameter isn't provided, any metadata you provide via installation URL options will not be available.
 ---